beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 I'll leave `round_down()` as an exercise. `:)`

-If you want to round to a whole number, and you want to avoid Python's strange "round to the nearest even number" thing, you can use this
-trick: add 0.5 to the number and then convert it to an `int()`.
+If you want to always round up to the next whole number instead of doing banker's rounding, you can use this trick: add 0.5 to the number and then convert it to an `int()`.
 (If the number is negative, subtract 0.5 from it.)

 ``` {.py}
 int(0.5 + 0.5)  # 1